Shipping Container Homes vs. Prefabricated Homes - Royal Homes Shipping Container Homes vs. Prefabricated Homes - Royal Homes

 To start, a custom prefabricated house doesn’t need to look prefab or ‘modular’ at all.
 The distinct design aesthetics of a shipping container home set it apart from traditional homes, while a custom prefab home can be built in almost any architectural style imaginable.

 But that’s not all.
-There are other distinct advantages to customizing your home from the ground-up rather than starting from shipping containers.
+There are other distinct advantages to customizing your home from the ground up rather than starting from shipping containers.

 1. Cost-effectiveness